Best Edition for your location (): The Midwest Edition (Change)

 One Last Ace Card Up My Sleeve

 “Persistence Personified.”
-If you click onto professional golfer Jay Delsing’s webpage, you’ll find those two words scrawled across the top.
+If you click onto professional golfer Jay Delsing’s website, you’ll find those two words scrawled across the top.
 Makes sense, really.
 That’s because the very likable pro from Missouri sits atop the all-time record list with a staggering 565 PGA TOUR starts without a win.

 Like Delsing, I’ve been waiting a very long time, too.
 Not to hoist a tournament trophy over my head, mind you, but to make an elusive hole-in-one.